History Festival, 13-14 May 2017

 - Watch British Redcoats, the Queen’s Regiment 1714, in their colourful manoeuvres.

-All this and more is available with the Museum’s new annual season ticket – with a £26 family ticket admitting two adults and up to four children as many times as they like over the next 12 months.
+All this and more is available with the Museum’s new annual season ticket providing you gift aid – with a £26 family ticket admitting two adults and up to four children as many times as they like over the next 12 months.
 Individual season tickets are £9 for adults, £6 for children and £7.50 for retired and unwaged.

 MK Museum’s History Festival runs from 11am-4.30pm on both days, with all the usual Museum attractions also on offer to make a very full day out.